Recommended Hardware for V-Ray:

 Chaos Group posts basic system requirements for each version of their V-Ray rendering plugin on their official website, as well as the standalone variant.
 However, the focus in each case is on minimum requirements - not what performs the best.
 Moreover, there are actually two parts of V-Ray: Adv and RT, which each use different hardware in a computer.
 Because of this situation, we have taken the time here at Puget Systems to perform our own testing to determine what hardware runs V-Ray the best.
 Based on this testing, we have come up with our own list of recommendations.

-V-Ray Adv is the 'normal' version of V-Ray, and it uses the CPU to perform ray tracing and rendering.
+V-Ray Next CPU (formerly called Adv) is the 'normal' version of V-Ray, and it uses the CPU to perform ray tracing and rendering.
 It scales very well with both clock speed and core count, and even across multiple physical CPUs in a single workstation.
-If Adv is the version you plan to use, you will want to spend the bulk of your funds on a powerful CPU - or two, if you have room for a large tower workstation and a big budget.
+If that is the version you plan to use, you will want to spend the bulk of your funds on a powerful CPU - or two, if you have a big budget.
 Theoretically this should scale well to even a quad CPU workstation, but if you need that sort of horsepower (and can afford it) you might be better off with multiple computers running in a networked rendering configuration.

-On the other hand, V-Ray RT began its life as a GPU-based rendering engine.
+On the other hand, V-Ray Next GPU (formerly RT) began its life as a GPU-based rendering engine.
 We talk more about that in the next section, but it is worth mentioning that as of V-Ray 3.6 the CPU can now be used alongside the GPU(s) if you wish.
 Before this, only a basic CPU was needed for V-Ray RT - but now there is a good argument for getting a more powerful processor, especially if you first max-out the number of video cards.
-We have articles looking at how CPU performance scales alongside GPUs in V-Ray RT, if you want more information.
+We have articles looking at how CPU performance scales alongside GPUs in V-Ray Next GPU, if you want more information.

 - CPU Comparison - Intel X-series Refresh